-Top 8 reasons to take a Conservation Safari to Zimbabwe in 2019!
+Top 8 reasons to take a Conservation Safari to Zimbabwe!

-Learn, Serve and Immerse in Zimbabwe on a family-friendly safari with Global Family Travels in 2019, and participate in conservation and educational projects with our local partners.
+Learn, Serve and Immerse in Zimbabwe on a family-friendly safari with Global Family Travels, and participate in conservation and educational projects with our local partners.
 Located in southeastern Africa, Zimbabwe is known for natural beauty, rich cultural heritage, several UNESCO World Heritage sites, and serene, crowd free, and abundant wildlife parks.

-Our Painted Dog Conservation safari is rated as on one of the “8 Outstanding Conservation Safaris Around The World” by Epicure & Culture and between now and December 5, we are offering 30% off regular rates for Spring of 2019! (learn more below!)
+Our Painted Dog Conservation safari is rated as on one of the “8 Outstanding Conservation Safaris Around The World” by Epicure & Culture (learn more below!)

 One of the questions we often get is, “why choose Zimbabwe over other safari destinations in Africa?”
 We answer this question with our Top 8 Reasons to Choose a Zimbabwe Safari :